semgrep/docs/docs/intro/installation.rst

 Requirements
 ------------

-.. note:: We support Mac OSX and Ubuntu for local analyzer development.
+.. note:: We support Mac OS X and Ubuntu for local analyzer development.

 Please install the following required software: